opentdf/web-sdk/docs/kao-ec-wrapped.md

 });
 ```

-The encrypted DEK is then decrypted using the derived KEK and the initialization vector (IV) from the response:
+We then decrypt the encrypted DEK using the derived KEK and the initialization vector (IV) from the response:

 ```typescript
 const wrappedKeyAndNonce = base64.decodeArrayBuffer(entityWrappedKey);